-For I2C bus, each frame of data starts with the address information.
-The address information includes the read address and the write address.
+For I2C bus, each frame of data starts with the address information (read address and write address).

 Select "Without" or "With" in R/W to decide whether the address information includes the "R/W" bit.
-When "With" is selected, the "R/W" bit will be included in the address information and located at the lowest bit; when "Without" is selected, the "R/W" bit will not be included in the address information.
+When "With" is selected, the "R/W" bit will be included in the address information; when "Without" is selected, the "R/W" bit will not be included in the address information.

-Click or tap the drop-down button of Format to select the display format of the bus data.
+Click or tap the drop-down button of Format to select the display format of the bus data and event table.
 The available options include "Hex", "Dec", "Bin", and "ASCII".